 The college charges special fees for courses that require significant out-of-classroom experiences which generate additional expenses.
-Many of the recreation courses require overnight field trips.
 The skiing course requires skis and lift tickets.
 Please refer to the specific PE course for other fees that may be payable directly to the site where the class meets.
 Some courses may require field trips which may also incur minimal fees.

-Continuing Education (noncredit) Tuition
+Continuing Education (noncredit)